w3kp/tiktok-downloader/README.md

 - Ubuntu: right click and choose "Run as a Program" (there are tutorials to make double-click work as well)
 - any OS: open a Terminal window, navigate to the script directory and enter `./tiktok-downloader.sh`

+Once launched, choose the mode you want to use and the script will assist you through the necessary steps to get your files.

+In all prompts you can enter 'q', 'quit' or 'exit' to exit the program.
+Enter 'b' or 'back' to go back to the main menu.

 ## Acknowledgements

 The user can select which mode they want to use via a fancy selection menu I found on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).